mohamed-services/mnn/README.md

 The purpose of this paper is not to prove point/s nor to introduce some new discovery, the purpose of this paper is to help create a full general purpose AI model on your personal computer from scratch and scale it based on your requirements whatever it is, with the aspiration of narrowing the gap toward frontier-scale capabilities over time.

-It needs to be able to run continuously for many hours, days, weeks, and months, which is not possible using current architucures like trasnformer.
+It needs to be able to run continuously for many hours, days, weeks, and months, which is hard with current architectures like the transformer, because the context window is bounded and the kv cache grows linearly with every new token.

 So to start we need first a good architecture.